 Another tool in a startup’s arsenal is referral marketing.
 A referral occurs when one person recommends your startup to someone else.
 This strategy is beneficial because referrals are typically recommendations from trusted sources, such as friends or family members.

-So, using this strategy is a great way to build trust in a startup business for its new customers.
+So, using this startup marketing strategy is a great way to build trust in a business for its new customers.

 10. Create an email marketing strategy